aziis98/cabret/README.md

         ```yaml
         use: chunk
         size: <number>
+        skip_remaining: <true or false> # optional, defaults to "false"
         ```

         This operation will group the incoming items in chunk with the provided size (except for the last one that can end up holding less items).

+        The option `skip_remaining` will exclude the last chunk if it doesn't have exactly "size" items.

         The output items hold no data but have the following structure

         ```go
         Metadata: {
-          Page: <Page Number>
-          TotalPages: <Total Page Count>
-          Items: <Chunk>
+            Index: /* 0-indexed current chunk number */,
+            Total: /* total number of chunks */,
+            Items: /* list of items of this chunk */,
         }
         ```